Subscribe to our newsletter.

-Click HERE for list of South Korean Global 500 Companies.
+Click HERE for a list of South Korean Global 500 Companies.

 Contact South Korean government officials.

 Contact International Organizations.

 We are always looking for volunteers who have the compassion to help Korean dogs!
 Below are just some of the volunteer opportunities: